Antstream Arcade

-Antstream is a British company that runs the gaming streaming platform Antstream Arcade.
-The platform offers retro games from the 1970s to the 2020s.
+Antstream Arcade is a cloud gaming service operated by British company Antsteam Ltd. The platform offers retro games from the 1970s to the 2020s.

 Content

 According to IGN, Antstream Arcade is considered to be the "world's largest officially licensed retro gaming platform".
 It focuses on games from the 1970s, 1980s, 1990s, 2000s, 2010s and 2020s.
-The line-up of games consists of games for different consoles and home computers, for example the Nintendo Entertainment System, Atari 2600 and the PlayStation, and from different gaming companies.
+The lineup consists of games for different consoles and home computers, including the Nintendo Entertainment System, Atari 2600 and the PlayStation, and from different gaming companies.

 In his 2025 Eurogamer article, Ed Nightingale explains that new mini-games and challenges, like tournaments and high-score duels, can be added to the original games.
 The platform also offers online profiles, online high scores, cloud saves and resume play within the games.
 Furthermore, Antstream Arcade also contains new games for classic consoles by independent developers.

-As of March 2025, the platform offers over 1,400 games, including Pac-Man, Pac-Mania, Baraduke, Galaga, Dig Dug, Pong, Street Racer, Asteroids, Centipede, Missile Command, Bubble Bobble, and R-Type.
+As of March 2025, the platform offers over 1,400 games, including Pac-Man, Pac-Mania, Baraduke, Galaga, Dig Dug, Pong, Asteroids, Centipede, Missile Command, Bubble Bobble, R-Type and Mr. Do!.
 Will Greenwald writes in PCMag, that the platform is interesting as a history lesson of gaming.
-He praises the large number of available games, while criticising the TV-oriented interface that can't be operated with a PC mouse.
+He praises the large number of available games, while criticising the TV-oriented interface that cannot be operated with a PC mouse.

 Access and availability

 Antstream Arcade runs via an internet connection.
 It operates on a subscription model, with monthly, yearly or lifetime options available.

 The service is available on PC, Mac, Linux, Android, Android TV, Fire TV, Samsung TV, and in browsers.
 In July 2023, it became available for the Xbox One and Xbox Series X/S. Antstream was available on iOS through the App Store starting in June 2024.
 In September 2024, Antstream was also available on the PlayStation 4 and PlayStation 5.

-In May 2025, a separate service, entitled Retro Classics, became available exclusively for the Xbox One, Xbox Series X/S and PC for Xbox Game Pass members with over 80 titles from the Activision Blizzard library (Activision, Sierra Entertainment and Blizzard Entertainment), along with over 100 titles being planned to be available in the future.
+In May 2025, a separate service, entitled Retro Classics, became available exclusively for the Xbox One, Xbox Series X/S and Xbox on PC, with support for streaming, for Xbox Game Pass members with over 80 titles from the Activision Blizzard library (Activision, Sierra Entertainment and Blizzard Entertainment), along with over 100 titles being planned to be available in the future.